GDKO/SCUBAT2/README.md

 #Overview

-SCUBAT2 (Scaffolding Contigs Using BLAST And Transcripts v2) transcriptome or proteome information to scaffold the genome.
+SCUBAT2 (Scaffolding Contigs Using BLAST And Transcripts v2) uses transcriptome or proteome information to scaffold the genome.

 #History
 It was inspired by the original [SCUBAT](https://github.com/elswob/SCUBAT/) algorithm by Ben Elsworth, as a side project to learn Python and prove that Perl is indead better :-).